-Sarah Mac Donald is a freelance journalist based in Dublin, Ireland.
+Sarah Mac Donald is a freelance journalist based in Dublin.
 She contributes to The Tablet, the Irish Independent and NCR.
 She researched and produced the documentary "Mary Ward – Dangerous Visionary," which tells the story of the 16th-century foundress of the Institute of the Blessed Virgin Mary and the Congregation of Jesus.
 She has contributed to books, including The Francis Factor: A New Departure (Columba Press, 2014) and God's Entrepreneurs: How Irish Missionaries Tried to Change the World (New Island Books, 2010).

 The Religious Formation Ministry Programme at Loreto House in Ireland aims to help women and men religious better serve others by serving their own needs.